mtlynch/mtlynch.io/_posts/2018-05-29-since-quitting.md

 I worked as a software engineer for Google from 2014 to 2018.
 On February 1st, I [quit my job](/why-i-quit-google/) and formed my own single-person software company.

-That was four months ago, so I thought I'd share an update on how things are going.
+That was four months ago, so I thought I'd share an update on how things are going. hi

 # What's it like not having a job?